fr0stnk/TransparentClinicalTrials/README.md

 ### Node project

-To make it a node-project.
+To make it work as a node-project.
 You have to change **svelte.config.js**.

 	import adapter from '@sveltejs/adapter-node';